The goal is the same as the standard version. The strategy, however, is a bit different

 This part is easy like the white cross.
 If you've got the idea behind it, you'll soon improvise.

-Layer 3 is where most give up, even though the solution is disarmingly simple.
+Layer 3 is where most give up, even though the solution is simple.

 When positioning the first edge on the third layer, it seems natural to assume it can be placed in any of the four slots.